Offer in Compromise (OIC)

 Processable or Unprocessable?

-When an Offer in Compromise is filed with the IRS it must be deemed “processable” before the IRS will review it.
+When an Offer in Compromise is filed with the IRS, it must be deemed “processable” before the IRS will review it.
 If the OIC is unprocessable, the IRS will return or reject it.
-The offer needs to be complete and submitted on the appropriate forms along with the appropriate filing fee.
+The offer needs to be completed and submitted on the appropriate forms along with the appropriate filing fee.
 Moreover, it is important that the taxpayer file the OIC at the appropriate Offer in Compromise Service Center.
 If an OIC is deemed unprocessable and returned to the taxpayer this will not prevent the taxpayer from re-filing the Offer, but may cause significant delay.
+Finding an experienced law firm with reliable tax advice and skills can help to mitigate the wait time for your OIC.

 The IRS offers several programs to taxpayers with past-due federal income tax liabilities.
 The purpose of these various programs is to offer different ways for taxpayers to resolve their tax liabilities based on their unique financial situation.
 Perhaps the best known of these programs is the Offer in Compromise.
 The Offer is one of the most popular tax resolution programs offered by the IRS.
 Because of the large number of the Offer received annually, the IRS has taken actions to streamline the OIC process as much as possible.